Setting up the front end#

 The web wallet allows you to interact with the chain and make transactions.

-Currently, the Concordium Wallet for Web does this by connecting to a (JSON-RPC) server that communicates with a node.
+Currently, the Concordium Wallet for Web does this by connecting to a (gRPC) server that communicates with a node.

-The Concordium Wallet for Web hosts the private keys corresponding to the accounts of the user and a link that points
+The Concordium Wallet for Web hosts the private keys corresponding to the accounts of the user.

 Your front-end code that is run in the browser constructs the transaction object